ziyunliu4444/osu2mir/README.md

 ## Tables

-The .csv files are the original files we used in our analysis in the guide.
+The .csv files are the original files we used for our analysis in the guide.

 ## Standalone Dataset